dustland/awesome-tools/README.md

 #### Automated Updates (Railway.app)

 The tool is configured to run automatically on Railway.app with the following schedule:

 - Content updates: Daily at midnight Shanghai time (UTC+8)
 - News posting: Daily at 9 AM Shanghai time (UTC+8)

 To deploy on Railway.app:

 1. Create a new project
 2. Connect your GitHub repository
 3. Set up the required environment variables
 4. The cron jobs will automatically start running based on the schedule in `railway.toml`

 ## Tools Description

-   - `news_poster/` - Tool for posting news to X/Twitter
+- `awesome_updater/` - Tool for updating the README file in the Awesome Embodied AI repository
-   - `readme_updater/` - Tool for updating the README file
+- [WIP] `news_poster/` - Tool for posting news to X/Twitter

 ## Setup